Our Process

 Operate

-We move from onboarding into a structured support model with service desk, infrastructure monitoring, cybersecurity operations, vendor coordination and client management.
+We move into a structured support model with service desk, field support, monitoring, cybersecurity operations, vendor coordination and client communication.

 - Help desk and field support